Understanding Eating Disorders

 The use of illicit drugs is a popular method of self-treatment used for eating disorders.
 Cocaine, alcohol, and Hallucinogens are some of the more widely used “balms.”
 Though popular, these “salves” lead to more complications like drug addiction and other health consequences.

-The development of a co-occurring eating and addiction disorder is dangerous.
+The development of a co-occurring eating disorder with a substance use disorder (SUD) is dangerous.
 It can lead to malnutrition, medical risks, and potentially death.
 Fortunately, the disorders’ emotional, mental, and physical symptoms are treatable with proper medical care.

 Eating Disorders Treatment